aporeto-inc/trireme-lib/README.md

 * The `Monitor` listens to a well-defined PU creation module.
 The built-in monitor listens to Docker events and generates a standard Trireme Processing Unit runtime representation.
 Additional monitors provided can listen to events on creation of Linux processes or user sessions from the Linux PAM module.
 The `Monitor` hands-over the Processing Unit runtime to an external
 `Resolver`.
 * The `Resolver` is implemented outside of Trireme and not part of the library.
 The `Resolver` depends on the orchestration system used for managing identity and policy.
-If you plan to implement your own Policy with Trireme, you will essentially need to implement a `Resolver`
+If you plan to implement your own Policy with Trireme, you will essentially need to implement a `Resolver`.
 * The `Controller` receives instructions from the `Resolver` and enforces the policy by analyzing the redirected packets and enforcing the identity and policy rules.